 sudo apt-get install -y libsox-fmt-all

-This installes SoX, a command line utility that, among other things, plays various types of audio files.
+This installs SoX, a command line utility that, among other things, plays various types of audio files.
 If you want to add flac support you’ll probably need to do this

 sudo apt-get install -y libsox-fmt-all libflac-dev

 Now with the audio libraries in place the Logitech Media Software can be downloaded.
-We want the latest version which is 7.9.2.
+We want the latest version which at the moment of this writing is 8.3.1.

 Now install the server software with: